nichejambinn/nichejambinn.github.io/_posts/2021-04-08-geralts-decoder-ring-part-2.md

 Notice that, when `i=1`, `(71+7)/13 = 78/13 = 6`, which is why we were getting `e=0` according to the old way of decoding the ciphertext.

-This looks like exactly the kind of bizarre formula someone would cook up for the explicit purpose of creating just this sort of bewildering result when someone tries to plug the `flag.txt` heart count numbers into the decoder equations they've built based on the function for the encoder that was provided in the challenge :P
+Doesn't this look exactly like the kind of bizarre formula that somebody would cook up for the sake of creating just this kind of bewildering result whenever someone tried to plug the `flag.txt` heart count numbers into the decoder equations they've built based on the function for the encoder that was provided by the challenge? :P

 Now that we have this formula everything else is just getting the equations for the other variables right in a new decoder